k3rber0s-code/simulation_engine/README.md

 %
 ...
 ```
+where the id of the particle can be specified not to be printed out.

 The second output file is **{name}.obs**.
 It contains system properties that are being recorded over the course of the
 simulation.
-*EDIT: right now, it contains the particle counts and total energy of the system*
+By default, it is set to contain the particle counts and total energy of the system*

 The third output file is **{name}.log**.
 This is a basic log file that stores the properties of the system, datetime of
-the simulation and possible errors.
+the simulation and info about all simulation steps and their acceptance/decline.

-## 2.2 Model

---- UML DIAGRAM ---

-# 3 Requirements
+# 2 Requirements

-## 3.1 Software
+## 2.1 Software

-The program will be written in C++.
+The program is written in C++ 20.

-## 3.2 Libraries
+## 2.2 Libraries

 No additional libraries need to be installed.